mitchhenderson/mitchhenderson/README.md

 ## Sport 🏅 | Science 👨‍🔬 | Data 💻

 I'm a senior data scientist at NSW Health.
 I also have a background in sports science (PhD) and 7 years applied experience in professional and Olympic sport.
-I like solving complex problems using data science and statistics.

 ### 📊 Featured Work